Marketing push helps online fashion retailer Boohoo to sales rise

 The rise in Britain, where Boohoo makes 64 percent of revenue, was ahead of market expectations and an improvement on growth of 13 percent in its previous quarter.

-Shares in the firm, hammered after a profit warning in January, were up 3.9 percent to 27 pence at 0338 ET on Wednesday, though still well below last year’s 50p float price.
+Shares in the firm, hammered after a profit warning in January, were up 3.9 percent to 27 pence at 0738 GMT on Wednesday, though still well below last year’s 50p float price.

 “The pick-up in UK trading is reassuring given its importance to group profitability,” Investec analyst Alistair Davies said, reiterating a buy rating but holding his forecasts due to a tougher comparative trading period ahead.